 Did you find this article useful?

 IBAN stands for International Bank Account Number.
 It's your account number written in a standard global format.
-Your IBAN helps banks to identify accounts held anywhere in the world so they can process international payments automatically.

 1. The quickest and easiest is by logging on to our mobile banking app or online banking.
 Just follow these steps: